About Caroline

 Unconscious Writing Tics

-Caroline has noticed some regular themes that crop up in her writing.
+Caroline has noticed regular themes crop up in her writing.

-Most of Caroline’s first drafts include at least one reference to legendary Eighties strongman Geoff Capes.
+Most first drafts include a reference to Eighties strongman Geoff Capes.
+And the shark-jumping smoothie The Fonz.
+And grassing.
+And Jurassic Park.

 And an awful lot about crisps.